By: Rocky Roden and Patricia Santogrossi

 Forrest, M., R. Roden, and R. Holeywell, 2010, Risking seismic amplitude anomaly prospects based on database trends: The Leading Edge, 5, 936-940.

-Kohonen, T., 2001, Self-Organizing Maps: third extended addition, Springer Series in Information Services, Vol. 30.
+Kohonen, T., 2001, Self-Organizing Maps: third extended edition, Springer Series in Information Services, Vol. 30.

 Meckel, L. D., and A. K. Nath, 1977, Geologic consideration for stratigraphic modelling and interpretation.
 In: Payton, C. E. (Ed.)
 Seismic Stratigraphy- Applications to hydrocarbon Exploration.
 AAPG Memoir 26, 417-438.